openstack/puppet-manila/README.md

 * Major release for OpenStack Havana.
 * Added support for SolidFire.
 * Added support for ceilometer.
-* Fixed bug for manila-volume requirement.
+* Fixed bug for manila-share requirement.

 **2.2.0**